sksunkai0505/KaiSun0505.github.io/awards.md

 a Unified PLM Platform for Smart Manufacturing Systems, an Essential Tool for Cyber-manufacturing for Filtertech Inc.*"

+**New York State Industrial Collaboration Award**
+- Issued by the Center for Advanced Systems and Engineering at SU, Jan 2016
+- **Key Personnel**, **$60,000** awarded for the research project titled, "*Developing a Unified PLM Platform for Smart Manufacturing Systems, an Essential Tool for Cyber-manufacturing for Filtertech Inc.*"

 **Poster Exhibit and Competition Finalist**
 - Issued by 2021 American Association of Clinical Directors (AACD) Preoperative Leadership Summit, March 2021, Virtual